KDS - Cosmetics, chemical disinfectants and surface active agents

 EN 14885 specifies in detail the relationship of the various tests to one another and to “use recommendations”.

-This European Standard specifies the European Standards to which products have to conform in order to support the claims for microbicidal activity which are referred to in this European Standard.
+This document specifies the European Standards to which products have to conform in order to support the claims for microbicidal activity which are referred to in this document.

-This European Standard also specifies terms and definitions which are used in European Standards.
+This document also specifies terms and definitions which are used in European Standards.

 It is applicable to products for which activity is claimed against the following microorganisms: vegetative bacteria (including mycobacteria and Legionella), bacterial spores, yeasts, fungal spores and viruses (including bacteriophages).